 Economic uncertainty, competitive threats and cost inflation are cited as the most significant risks to business performance in 2022.
+According to a survey by Gartner, digital tech initiatives, workforce issues, ESG, growth, financial matters, risk management and business expansion and diversification are seven of the top priorities for boards this year.

 Fifty-seven per cent of board members say they have increased their risk appetite or expect to do so in 2022, according to a survey by Gartner Inc.